SteveJonNunez/Hinge-Homework/README.md

     - Json library

 ## Assumptions made
-- I am assuming that all fields in User is not required.
+- All fields in User is not required.
 Because of this I made the field in the User mode nullable.
+- If either the fetch config or fetch users call fails then I will display an error